 Lady Soames, Churchill's daughter, describes his astounding memory and his skills as an orator.
 Gore Vidal, meanwhile, claims Churchill was influenced by an Irish-American speaker called William Bourke Cochran.

-This was their finest hour was a speech delivered by Winston Churchill to the House of Commons of the Parliament of the United Kingdom on 18 June 1940.
-It was given just over a month after he took over as Prime Minister of the United Kingdom at the head of an all-party Coalition government.
+This was their finest hour is the title commonly used for a speech delivered by Winston Churchill to the House of Commons of the Parliament of the United Kingdom on 18 June 1940.
+It was given just over a month after he took over as Prime Minister of the United Kingdom at the head of an all-party coalition government.

 It was the third of three speeches which he gave during (roughly) the period of the Battle of France.